PrincetonUniversity/monthly_sponsor_reports/README.md

 ...
 ```

-The output will be sent to stdout instead of email.
+The output will be sent to stdout instead of email for the dry run.
 If the output looks good then run once more with emails enabled:

 ```
 $ python monthly_sponsor_reports.py --start 2021-11-01 --end 2022-01-31 --email